Transfer operators and topological field theory: Introduction

+Soon after the proposition of the Parisi-Sourlas stochastic quantization procedure \cite{ParisiSourlas} for Langevin stochastic (partial) differential equations (SDEs), it was realized that being applied to a general form SDE, the Parisi-Sourlas technique leads to a model with at least one supersymmetry (see, \emph{e.g.}, \cite{Gaw}).
+This supersymmetry was later identified as a definitive feature of the Witten-type topological or cohomological field theories. \cite{Anselmi,Atiyah,TFT,Blau,Frenkel,Labastida,WittenTFT1,WittenTFT2} Since then, further progress in the studies of the connection between this topological supersymmetry and the general form SDEs was relatively slow (see, however, \cite{Kramers}) perhaps because in the general case (unlike in the Langevin case) the evolution operator is pseudo-Hermitian (it has imaginary eigenvalues), whereas the theory of the pseudo-Hermitian evolution operators (in the context of quantum theory) would not appear until around a decade ago. \cite{Mostafazadeh1,Mostafazadeh2}.

-Deterministic chaos also known as non-integrability in the sense of (deterministic) DS's\footnote{There are more than one versions of the concept of integrability in Mathematics.
-The integrability in the sense of deterministic DS's is that unstable manifolds of the flow vector field provide well-defined foliations of the phase space.} is one of the most fascinating nonlinear dynamical phenomena.
-Its history is over century old and can be traced back to the work by Poincar\'e on the three-body celestial dynamics (see, \emph{e.g.}, Ref. \cite{ChaosAtFifty} and Refs. therein).
-At this, the classical DS theory has not offered yet an explanation/derivation of the most notorious chaotic property of the ultimate sensitivity to initial conditions also known as the "butterfly effect". \cite{EarlyChaos} This is true even for deterministic DS's not to mention stochastic DS's.
+Yet another part of the story of this paper lays in the domain of the theory of deterministic chaos also known as non-integrability in the sense of dynamical systems (DS) theory \footnote{There are more than one versions of the concept of integrability in Mathematics.
+The integrability in the sense of DS theory is that the unstable manifolds of the flow vector field provide well-defined foliations of the phase space.} - one of the most fascinating known nonlinear dynamical phenomena.
+Its history is over a century old and can be traced back to the work by Poincar\'e on the three-body celestial dynamics (see, \emph{e.g.}, Ref. \cite{EarlyChaos} and Refs. therein).
+At this, the classical DS theory has not offered yet an explanation/derivation of the most notorious chaotic property of the ultimate sensitivity to initial conditions also known as the "butterfly effect" (for the butterfly effect see, \emph{e.g.}, \cite{ChaosAtFifty} and Refs. therein).
+This is true even for deterministic DSs not to mention stochastic DSs.

-Stochastic DS's, in turn, are of primary interest because all natural DS's are never completely isolated from their environments and thus always experience the influence from external stochastic noise.
-Even though previous approaches to stochastic dynamics provided many important insights, \cite{Arnold,KapitaniakBook} some of the fundamental questions remained unanswered.
-For example, there was no stochastic generalization of the concept of deterministic chaos.
+Stochastic DSs, in turn, are of primary interest because all natural DSs are never completely isolated from their environments and thus always experience the influence from external stochastic noise.
+Even though previous approaches to stochastic dynamics provided many important insights, \cite{Arnold,KapitaniakBook,Hida,Baxendale} some of the fundamental questions remained unanswered.
+For example, there existed no rigorous stochastic generalization of the concept of deterministic chaos.

+The theory that connects the above mentioned previous mathematical developments and provides answers to some of the open questions has appeared recently \cite{Mine2,Mine3} as a result of the conjecture \cite{Mine1} that chaotic (stochastic) dynamical behavior\footnote{Or rather one type of stochastic chaos known previously as self-organized criticality that corresponds in terminology of this paper to the noise-induced chaos, see Sec.\ref{GeneralPhaseDiagram}} may as well turn out to be the phenomenon of the spontaneous breakdown of topological sypersymmetry that all SDEs possess.